pythonanywhere/flask-tutorials/tutorial-1.md

 This should be pretty clear.
 Commands in the Flask template language, like `for` and `endfor` go inside `{%`..`%}`, and then you can also use `{{`..`}}` and a variable to insert the value of the variable at the current point.

 Now, save the file, and go to the tab showing your site.
 Hit the page refresh button -- you'll see that the dummy comments have gone, and if you posted some comments while you were trying it out before you updated the template, you'll see those have been added instead!
-Try adding a new new comments; they'll appear as soon as you post them.
+Try adding a few new comments; they'll appear as soon as you post them.

 <img width="500" src="/static/images/flask-tutorial-app-with-in-memory-comments.png">